 Common Pitfalls for New Options Traders

 If you are reading this article there’s a good chance that you have never traded options or are just getting started.
-Regardless of whether you fall into one of those categories or not, this article is meant to highlight some common hazards that may be encountered by options traders and potentially help you avoid them.
+Regardless of whether you fall into one of those categories or not, this article is meant to highlight some common hazards that may be encountered by options traders to potentially help you avoid them.
 If you are considering options trading but you don’t have a lot of experience trading stocks, I’d suggest gaining more experience with trading stocks before venturing into the world of derivatives.

 Options fall into the category of derivatives because their value is “derived” from a different (underlying) asset, such as a stock, index or ETF.